Acupuncture Program Application Requirements

 - FALL- July 15 (full Eastern Medical Acupuncture core curriculum)

-- WINTER- November 15 (full Eastern Medical Acupuncture core curriculum) (Herbal Program)
+- SPRING- March 15 (full Eastern Medical Acupuncture core curriculum)

 Please refer to our academic calendar for the trimester start and end dates, thank you!